 A doctor may use a myasthenia gravis blood test, neurological examination, and physical assessment to evaluate a patient for myasthenia gravis treatment.
-He or she may also request any of the following tests to determine if a patient is coping with myasthenia gravis:
+He or she may also request any of the following tests:

-- Ice Pack Test: This assessment can be used if a patient is dealing with a droopy eyelid.
-During the test, a doctor places an ice pack on a patient’s droopy eyelid for approximately 2 minutes.
-The doctor then removes the ice pack and looks for any signs of improvement.
+- Ice Pack Test: A doctor places an ice pack on a patient’s droopy eyelid for approximately 2 minutes, then removes it and checks for improvement.

-- Repetitive Nerve Stimulation (RNS): With RNS, a doctor attaches electrodes to a patient’s skin as part of the myasthenia gravis treatment evaluation.
-Next, the doctor sends small pulses of electricity via the electrodes to measure a nerve’s ability to emit a signal to a muscle.
+- Repetitive Nerve Stimulation (RNS): Electrodes are attached to the patient’s skin and small pulses of electricity measure a nerve’s ability to emit a signal to a muscle.

-- Single-Fiber Electromyography (EMG): An EMG lets a doctor assess the electrical activity between a patient’s brain and muscle.
+- Single-Fiber Electromyography (EMG): An EMG assesses the electrical activity between a patient’s brain and muscle.

 Multiple tests can be used to assess the skeletal muscles and muscle strength.
-The tests allow a doctor to determine if myasthenia gravis is the root cause of various symptoms.
-They can help a doctor evaluate the severity of symptoms in people with myasthenia gravis as well.
+The tests allow a doctor to determine if myasthenia gravis is the root cause of various symptoms and evaluate their severity.

 If a doctor believes their patient is coping with the medical condition, a personalized myasthenia gravis treatment plan is developed.
-In instances where a patient is dealing with myasthenia gravis that affects the skeletal muscles and muscle strength, he or she may be diagnosed with a generalized form of the disorder.
-Comparatively, if a patient is coping with muscle contraction issues that hamper their ability to open and close the eyes, this individual may be diagnosed with ocular myasthenia gravis.
+Patients dealing with broader skeletal muscle weakness may be diagnosed with generalized myasthenia gravis, while those with muscle contraction issues affecting the eyes may be diagnosed with ocular myasthenia gravis.

 Treatment for Myasthenia Gravis